chinchalinchin/cloudformation-templates/README.md

 In the above example, the template has a parameter `secretKey` in the `Parameters` section, and the *deployments.yml* passed in the value of the environment variable `ENVIRONMENT_SECRET` into this parameter.

+**NOTE**: All environment variables that are required locally are also required within the **Azure DevOps** pipeline.
+[Refer to the official documentation for information on how to provision variables and secrets within the pipeline](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/variables?view=azure-devops&tabs=yaml%2Cbatch)

 3. Invoke the python *deployer.py* script, which in turn will use the **boto3** python library to post the contents of *deployments.yml* to **CloudFormation**,

 ```shell